 I know for my family, cooking is one of the messiest, chaotic times in the kitchen.
 The kitchen gets dirty, food falls on the floor, pots and pans fill the sink-- not a pretty sight.
 How many times have you looked at the kitchen after eating dinner and thought, "I really don't want to clean all of this."
 At a time like this, it is easy to resort to stuffing kitchen utensils and equipment wherever instead of their designated spots.

 Meal planning reduces major kitchen cleaning to once a week!
 Oh happy day!
 Check out my article on my Family Routine & Meal Planning Here and see how this handy tip can help keep you organized!

 4.)
-Donate/Throw away One item for every New thing you Buy
+Donate/Throw away One item for every New thing

 This is a personal tip of mine that has helped me in my minimalist goals and prevented home cluttering.
 As somebody who loves skincare and haircare products, I have made a deal with myself that every time I buy a new product, I throw one thing away.
 Of course, give yourself some leeway with this tip.
 Just because you bought a skincare product does not necessarily mean you need to throw away a skincare product you already have (even though that is a good place to start.)
 An alternative may be to donate a piece of clothing or an old pair of shoes to your local Goodwill.

 This tip can be very helpful in making sure you don't overcrowd your home (and life!) with "stuff."
 It's also a good way to slowly clear out your home of things you don't need so that you avoid panic when the time comes to move or do a massive cleaning of your home.